AmitAnant01/Pandas_Dataset_Analysis/README.md

 ## 🧪 Requirements:

--Python 3.x
+- Python 3.x

--pandas :For Cleaning the dataset
+- pandas :For Cleaning the dataset

--numpy : Performing the operation on numerical dataset
+- numpy : Performing the operation on numerical dataset

--matplotlib / seaborn :For Visualizing the data
+- matplotlib / seaborn :For Visualizing the data

--Plateform : jupyter notebook
+- Plateform : jupyter notebook

 ✅ Takeaway:
--Working with pandas Dataset to enhance ananlytical skill
+- Working with pandas Dataset to enhance ananlytical skill

--Beginners learning data analysis
+- Beginners learning data analysis

--Practice with Pandas library
+- Practice with Pandas library

--Mini projects to enhance your data portfolio
+- Mini projects to enhance your data portfolio

 ## 🙋‍♂️Author : Amit kumar